codingforeternity/datascience/Apache-Spark.md

+#### Problem w/ Spark
+* Assumes everything is embarrassingly parallel
+* Path dependence is an issue (e.g. back-test simulations or anything w/ ramp-up required for each datapoint)
+* But what if many sims could be accomplished in the same proc?
+Each variable computed simultaneously for all sims, then merely different rollups at the end (or at the point of divergence)
+* Still, how do subequest sims benefit from prev?
+Parquet file caching?

 #### Links
 * Flattening JSON w/ complex types: http://stackoverflow.com/questions/28332494/querying-spark-sql-dataframe-with-complex-types
 * Reading JSON data in Spark DataFrames: http://xinhstechblog.blogspot.com/2016/05/reading-json-nested-array-in-spark.html (and older: http://xinhstechblog.blogspot.be/2015/06/reading-json-data-in-spark-dataframes.html)